 We are aware that cases of child labor are repeatedly encountered in the textile industry.
-Through our long-standing partnership with the majority of our producers and cooperation with Fair Wear (FW) are we convinced that we have been able to eliminate child labor as best we can.
-However, if a case of child labor should arise, we will respond immediately and initiate concrete measures with FW.
+Through our long-standing partnership with the majority of our producers and our cooperation with Fair Wear, we are convinced that we have been able to eliminate child labor as best we can.
+However, if a case of child labor should arise, we will respond immediately and initiate concrete measures with Fair Wear.
 This would include, among other things, immediately removing the child from the production facility, VAUDE financing an education for the child and compensating parents for the loss of earnings.

 More about Syrian refugees in the Turkish textile industry here

-VAUDE and the two other FW member companies along with the Turkish producer who commissioned the subcontractors committed themselves to supporting the children until they reached the age of 15.
+VAUDE and the two other Fair Wear member companies along with the Turkish producer who commissioned the subcontractors committed themselves to supporting the children until they reached the age of 15.
 A Memorandum of Understanding (MoU) was drafted and signed by all parties.

 Content of the MoU: